nbhat1998/PintOS/doc/vm.md

 > Describe your code for finding the frame (if any) or other location that
 > contains the data of a given page.

+The page table entry is used to keep track of the frame as the Address part of it points to a frame directly.
+The frame table has a list of frames that can be uniquely identified using the address stored in the pte, and also contain a list of struct user_pte_ptrs that can be used to refer back to the page table entry itself.
+In the case that the frame is swapped out, the page table entry holds the index in swap where the page can be found and a bit to show that it is swapped.
+This is used to restore the frame.

 > A3: (2 marks)
 > How have you implemented sharing of read only pages?

+During page faults, in the case that we are handling a read_only page which is being lazy loaded, we look through the list of shared execs.
+If we find a shared_exec struct (shown in section C) that corresponds to the file we want to load at the correct offset, we just link the new uaddr to that frame and return.
+Otherwise, a new shared_exec struct is created and stores information about where to read from in the file.
+Then it is actually read into memory and the frame where is is loaded, is stored in the struct.
+The information stored is needed in the case of evicting, because if a lazy loaded executable is to be evicted, it is just cleared and information about how to load it back is stored in all the page table entries that require it.

 ### SYNCHRONIZATION